jmichault/rf_gpio-dok/en/index.md

 You now need to analyze binary data to identify the meaning of each piece.
 You can then add a line in the Dentilos.ini file, each line consists of three elements separated by a semicolon:
-* First element: the name of the equipment.
-Attention, if it is a switch, it must be part of the list of elements recognized by Penoticz.
+* First element: The name of the equipment.
+Attention, if it's a switch, it must be part of the list of elements recognized by   _domoticz_.

 * Second element: Protocol.
 Copy what is shown by RF_gpio ou analizo.